cynkra/blockr.core/README.md

 ### Block `ui`

-- The function signature is expected to contain `ns` in first place, followed by an arbitrary number of arguments that are aligned with `state` values such that this function can be called with an updated state.
+- The function signature is expected to contain a single `id` argument, which can be used with `shiny::NS()` to construct namespaced IDs.
 - A call to appropriate shiny UI functions is expected that return `shiny.tag` or `shiny.tag.list` objects.
-- Namespaces can be constructed using the `ns` function which should be passed as first argument the `shiny::moduleServer()` ID and as second argument the input ID.
 - The initial evaluation of the `ui` function will be performed in the context of the constructor scope (i.e. if a value of name `xyz` is bound the the constructor scope or a parent thereof, this value will